Why we fly

 She’s now back to full health: playing hockey, enjoying taking part in dramatic productions and riding – to name a few of the activities she enjoys.

-The Snowden climb this April was set as a challenge to keep her motivated during her long recovery period and physiotherapy sessions.
+The Snowdon climb this April was set as a challenge to keep her motivated during her long recovery period and physiotherapy sessions.

 “The air ambulance saved my life and I wanted to do something to say thank you.
 Whenever I see it flying overhead I blow it a kiss,” says Rosie.